UWE Bristol Code of Good Research Conduct

 3. Funder and partner requirements upon UWE Bristol and its researchers

-This section outlines the funder requirements that UWE Bristol must comply with, including those set out in the Concordat to Support Research Integrity (with key requirements given in Annex 2) and the Research Councils UK (RCUK) Policy and Guidelines on Good Research Conduct.
+This section outlines the funder requirements that UWE Bristol must comply with, including those set out in the Concordat to Support Research Integrity (with key requirements given in Annex 2) and the UK Research and Innovation (UKRI) Policy and Guidelines on Good Research Conduct.
 Examples of other funder requirements are also given in the associated Annex 3 (see below).

 4. Leadership and embedding a culture of research integrity